tek5030/lab-camera-pose-py/lab-guide/1-get-an-overview.md

 We will as usual start by presenting an overview of the method and the contents of this project.

 ## Holmenkollen dataset
-In the [`data` directory](https://github.com/tek5030/lab_05/tree/master/data), we are given a dataset of 110 images taken from a camera held by hand inside a helicopter.
+In the ["data" directory](../data), we are given a dataset of 110 images taken from a camera held by hand inside a helicopter.

 For each image, we also have the following data:
 - The intrinsic camera calibration.
-- Navigation data: The pose of the helicopter (body) in geographical coordinates.
+- Navigation data: The pose of the helicopter (which we will call "body") in [geographical coordinates](https://en.wikipedia.org/wiki/Geographic_coordinate_system) (latitude, longitude and altitude).
 - Camera pose measurements: The pose of the camera relative to the helicopter.

-We have also provided a data reader that we will use.
+We have provided a data reader that we will use to extract these data.

 ## Lab overview
-Our job today is to represent and visualize these camera poses in a common coordinate system.
+Our job today is to represent and visualise these camera poses in a common coordinate system.
 We will then project the geographical coordinate of a light pole into the images, so that we can find its pixel position in each image.

 The main steps in today's lab are: